A Privacy Preserving System for Movie Recommendations Using Federated Learning: Experiments

 Besides influencing the compression performance, the \ac{qp} also impacts the performance of the \ac{nn} model after decompression, i.e., if the \ac{qp} was chosen too large, the resulting performance is significantly decreased.
 In order to determine the optimal value of the \ac{qp} for the candidate generator and the ranker models, we performed an experiment, testing \ac{qp} values between -48 and 0.
 The results are shown in Figure~\ref{figure:compression-vs-accuracy-experiment-results}.

 For \ac{fl}, the \ac{qp} value should be chosen in a way to optimize the rate-distortion trade-off.
 As can be seen in Figure~\ref{figure:compression-vs-accuracy-experiment-results}, a \ac{qp} range of \textbf{-38} and \textbf{-30} for the candidate generator, and \textbf{-43} and \textbf{-35} for the ranker results in compression rates with no or marginal performance degradation.
 Since the compression performance (per client) in our setting is independent from the number of clients, we only performed experiments with 100 clients and no client sub-sampling, i.e., all clients were included in every communication round.
 The experiments also perform \ac{fedq} with a queue length of 10.
 Besides the number of clients, the client sub-sampling rate, and the \ac{fedq} queue length, the other hyperparameters of the experimental setup are identical to the \ac{fl} experiments in Section~\ref{section:federated-learning-experiments}.
+The results of this experiment are depicted in Figure~\ref{figure:federated-learning-compression-experiment-results}.